Federal College of Education (Technical), Bichi

 The Federal College of Education (Technical), Bichi is a federal government higher education institution located in Bichi, Kano State, Nigeria.
 It is affiliated to Abubakar Tafawa Balewa University for its degree programmes.
 The current Provost is Bashir Muhammad Fagge.

 History

 The Federal College of Education (Technical), Bichi was established in 1986.

+College Library

+The library has information resources both online databases, journals and books that serve the school, students and lecturers.

 Courses

 The institution offers the following courses;